medardSvigelj/bulbshare-tech-challenge/README.md

 to see the kind of stuff we do here.
 If you enjoy building that feature, you'll have a great time working at Bulbshare !

-2. 2.Quality matters more than quantity !
+2. Quality matters more than quantity !

 It does not matter whether you finish or not, what we're mainly interested in, is:
   - Your approach to tackle UI challenges like this one